 Let me start from the beginning.
-The idea for There’s No BIM Like Home was born when my fiancee and I were buying our first house.
-During this process, I quickly realized that we were given an awful lot of paperwork to be managed.
+The idea for There’s No BIM Like Home was born when I bought my first house, Tŷ Crempog.
+During this purchase, I quickly realized that I was given an awful lot of information to manage.

 - 2 Property condition surveys (1996, and 2015);

 - Inspection and testing reports;

 - User manuals;